Dawaman43/FastTubeDownloader/README.md

 Then load the unpacked extension:
 - Chrome: chrome://extensions (Developer Mode) > Load unpacked > project root
 - Firefox: web-ext run (see Packaging below)

+Or download prebuilt archives from the Releases page when available.

 ## Stable Extension ID
 Generate and inject a key (produces a stable ID):